Countdown to Final Crisis: Karate Kid and Triplicate Girl

-DeSaad steals Firestorm's powers and attacks Karate Kid and Una.
-The Atomic Knights arrive and, deploying a device on DeSaad, separate Firestorm from DeSaad, who then escapes to Apokolips.
-The Atomic Knights turn their attention to Karate Kid and the others, but are unable to act before Jason and Gehenna re-merge into Firestorm and overpower them.
-Buddy Blank leads Val, Una, and his grandson deeper underground.
+Buddy Blank leads Karate Kid, Una, and his grandson deeper underground.
 Coming upon a sealed door, Karate Kid attempts to open it, which enables Brother Eye to escape the hangar.
 Converting the people in the hangar into OMACs, Brother Eye assimilates the entire base and breaks free.
 Upon detecting that the Morticoccus host is in its final gestation, and that the virus' release is imminent, it sets course for Blüdhaven.

-Brother Eye shields itself from detection and assimilates the remains of Blüdhaven, converting it into its new base.
-Using Firestorm and the Atomic Knights as power sources, Brother Eye continues to grow.
-Val, Una, Buddy, and his grandson survive underground, with Karate Kid theorizing that they are beneath its notice.

 Upon discovering Apokoliptian technology in the bunker, Brother Eye opens a Boom Tube and takes its captives to Apokolips, leaving Blank and his grandson behind.
-After arriving on Apokolips, Darkseid's Parademons engage the OMACs, who begin to assimilate them.
 Karate Kid and Una wander around Apokolips seeking a means to escape as Karate Kid fears Brother Eye desires the virus he carries.
 However, before they can formulate a plan, Una becomes an OMAC.
-However, Karate Kid mysteriously resists assimilation by Brother Eye, who kills him instead.
-Jason Todd saves him and suggests killing Una as assimilation is apparently irreversible.
-Karate Kid protests this idea and Todd leaves.
-Brother Eye tries a second assimilation attempt and fails.
-Instead, it decides to take Karate Kid away and perform an autopsy.
-Brother Eye then removes the Morticoccus virus from Val, who is then saved by Ray Palmer.
+After failing to assimilate Karate Kid, Brother Eye decides to perform an autopsy on him instead.
+Brother Eye then removes the Morticoccus virus from Karate Kid, who is saved by Ray Palmer.
 Apokolips' destruction and Brother Eye's escape free Una from her transformation into an OMAC.
-When Solomon sends the Challengers to a recreated Earth-51, Karate Kid dies and releases the Morticoccus virus, which infects the entire world.
-Meanwhile, the Brother Eye of Earth-51 transforms Blank into a modified OMAC with limited free will, enabling him and his grandson Tommy to escape the ruins of Command-D.
+Karate Kid dies and releases the Morticoccus virus, which infects the entire world.
+The Brother Eye of Earth-51 transforms Blank into a modified OMAC, which allows him and his grandson Tommy to escape the ruins of Command-D.